brain-link/scanhub/docs/source/introduction/deployment-options.rst

 Deployment Scenarios
 =====================

-The container architecture described in :doc:`architecture` does not change from one installation to the next.
+The container architecture described in :doc:`ms-architecture` does not change from one installation to the next.
 What changes is *where* those containers run, and which of the arrows between them become network hops that leave a machine, a building or an organisation.